luapower/vps/README.txt

 ### enable pushing to github

 	ssh-keygen -t rsa -C "cosmin.apreutesei@gmail.com"
-	gpto https://github.com/settings/keys and add a new key with the contents of ~/.ssh/id_rsa.pub
+	*** goto https://github.com/settings/keys and add a new key with the contents of ~/.ssh/id_rsa.pub

 ## install